-‘Meet the Fockers’: Highest grossing comedy of all time?
+‘Meet the Fockers’: Highest grossing comedy movie ever?

-Now, the Los Angeles Times apparently doesn’t consider that Academy Award-winning paean to idiocy and conformism, Forrest Gump, a comedy.
-Robert Zemeckis' Best Picture Oscar winner starring Tom Hanks, Sally Field, and Robin Wright took in $679 million (not adjusted for inflation) worldwide in the mid-'90s.
-But then again, perhaps the Times has a point.
+Something else worth pointing out: the Los Angeles Times apparently doesn’t consider Robert Zemeckis’ Academy Award-winning paean to idiocy and conformism, Forrest Gump, a comedy.
+Starring Best Actor winner Tom Hanks, Sally Field, and Robin Wright, the 1994 hit raked in $679 million (not adjusted for inflation) worldwide.

 ‘Meet the Fockers’ vs. ‘Home Alone’

 Okay, so the Chris Columbus-directed 1990 Macaulay Culkin flick is as unfunny as Forrest Gump – but so is “highest grossing comedy” Meet the Fockers.

 Anyhow, according to Boxofficemojo.com, Home Alone collected $476.7 million worldwide in the early 1990s.

 Minor detail: inflation is a reality today, much like it was a reality back in the late 20th century.
 Once that fact of life is factored in (to make things more manageable, without taking into account currency fluctuations), Home Alone would have scored around $725 million in 2004–2005.